Gardens, (Green) Squares, and Parks in Paris

 Parc de Choisy

-Located in the Chinatown of Paris, Parc de Choisy is a traditional rectangular-shaped park in the 13th arrondissement.
-With a large ornamental pool and vast esplanades made up of play areas and sports trails, the park is an ideal choice for all kinds of activities, leisurely and performance-focused.
+Located in Paris's Chinatown, Parc de Choisy is a traditional rectangular park in the 13th arrondissement.
+With a large ornamental pool and vast esplanades featuring play areas and sports trails, the park is an ideal choice for all kinds of activities, both leisurely and performance-focused.

 The park also has an impressive variety of trees, from ash, weeping beech, and locust to lime, chestnut, and silver-leaved pear.
 During the summer months, toy libraries are often stationed in the park offering free fun activities to children.